bjornharrtell/jsts/README.md

 [JTS Validation Suite](http://www.vividsolutions.com/jts/tests/index.html) provides additional tests.

+Currently the port implements APIs for the the core geom.* classes and the validation suite is sort of half-way ported.
+The large work of porting the algorithms of JTS Topology Suite has yet to be started.

 The code is licensed using the MIT license to encourage use and easy contribution.

 Development environment